Geoff Keighley: The Game Awards and Summer Game Fest

-Through 2014, he funded his own efforts to put together a new awards show, gaining the support of Microsoft, Sony, and Nintendo as well as major publications and industry leaders.
-Keighley thus established the Game Awards which were first presented in December 2014, and which Keighley remains the primary host.
+Through 2014, he funded his own efforts to put together a new awards show, gaining the support of Microsoft, Sony and Nintendo, as well as major publications and industry leaders.
+Keighley thus established the Game Awards, which were first presented in December 2014, and of which Keighley remains the primary host.

 In December 2016, Keighley was picked as a judge for the Viveport Developer Awards (VDAs).

 Keighley was a participant of E3, the annual video game trade show, since its start, and from E3 2017 to E3 2019, Keighley arranged and hosted the E3 Coliseum, a live-streaming event running over the course of E3 that brought in developers and publishers at E3 for interviews and other discussions.
 However, with the Entertainment Software Association making significant changes to the format of E3 2020 (prior to its cancellation due to the COVID-19 pandemic), Keighley stated he would not be organizing an E3 Coliseum event nor attending the show for the first time in 25 years.

 With E3's cancellation among other several other trade shows and events like Gamescom from the pandemic, Keighley worked with several major publishers and video game industry leaders to launch the first Summer Game Fest from May to August 2020.
 During this period, Keighley helped developers and publishers present game announcements and other presentations, along with Steam and Xbox to provide game demos during this period.
 Summer Game Fest was also held in 2021 and 2022 as a virtual event, and expanded to an in-person event in 2023.

 Ongoing journalism

-Keighley's has written a series of articles "The Final Hours", where he has in-depth access to the various studios near the end of a development period and write in depth about the process as the game is nearing completion.
-In more recent years, these articles are released as mobile apps.
+Keighley has written a series of articles titled The Final Hours, using behind-the-scenes access to various game studios to write in depth about the development process as a game nears completion.
+In more recent years, these articles were released as mobile apps.
 In a July 2008 interview on The Jace Hall Show, Keighley spoke about the importance of this process, stating "There's such a lack of investigative journalism.
 I wish I had more time to do more, sort of, investigation.
 Really dig into some of these bigger issues, so I could look at like, the 'Red Ring of Death' problem.
 That's never really been properly reported about, like what really happens."